Paperspace/paperspace-node/developers.md

 ###### Configuration

 There is a small config file at `lib/config.js`.
 Parts of this are loaded conditionally depending on the current `NODE_ENV`.
 To connect to the production Paperspace API web service, the `NODE_ENV` should be `production`.
+The values for the production api and logs server names can be overriden with these enviroment variables:

+PAPERSPACE_CONFIG_HOST
+PAPERSPACE_CONFIG_LOG_HOST

+#### Building

+The paperspace cli requires node 8.6.3 or later, and uses a `package.json` and `package.json-lock` file to maintain a list of required dependencies.
+Upon cloning the repository from github, or pulling a new version, run the following in the root of the repository to update the runtime and development dependencies:

+    npm install

+Note: if you already have a different version installed locally or globally, you may need to run these commands first:

+    npm uninstall paperspace
+    npm uninstall -g paperspace

+##### Building binaries

+The npm module `pkg` is used to build the paperspace cli binaries for linux, macos, and windows.
+You can build local versions of the binaries by running the following at the root of the repository:

+    pkg .

 ###### Tests